yarf-framework/yarf/README.md

 ### Route parameters

 At this point you know how to define parameters in your routes using the /:param naming convention.
-Now you'll see how easy is to get these parameters by their name from your resources using the .Param() method.
+Now you'll see how easy is to get these parameters by their name from your resources using the Context.Param() method.

 Example: